Bannsaenger/node-red-contrib-artnet-controller/README.md

 - Transitions got more attributes and features
 - This module is fully functional without any additional hardware
 - The sending is completely rewritten, so that you can't flood the artnet
-- The transition engine is rewritten, so that only one interval timer with the required resolution ist doing the transition handling. **WORK IN PROGRESS**
+- The transition engine is rewritten, so that only one interval timer with the required resolution ist doing the transition handling.

 ## Install